 Live training sites.
 Through our infrastructure works and other smaller scale projects with local stakeholders we can deliver vital “hands-on” skills and help people connect to accredited and non-accredited vocational pathways.

-Among the industry sectors we’ll be targeting are Civil Construction, Home and Building Construction, Horticulture, Conservation Land Management, Aged Care, Home and Community Care, Disability Services, Childcare, Retail and Hospitality.
+Among the industry sectors we’ll be targeting are Civil Construction, Construction, Horticulture, Landscaping, Conservation Land Management, Aged Care, Home and Community Care, Individual Support Services, Early Childhood Education and Care, Business Administration and Hospitality.

 Hear the Stories of some of our Participants